JohnEarnest/Decker/docs/lil.md

 f parse "0x007b"  # 123
 ```

 Format strings consist of a sequence of _patterns_ and _literals_.
 Patterns always begin with a `%` character, may contain several optional _flags_, and end in an alphabetic character.
-Pattern _flags_ configure the details of how each pattern behaves, and may appear in the structure `%*-0N.DX`, where `N` and `D` may be 1 or more digits 0-9, and `X` is a pattern type.
+Pattern _flags_ configure the details of how each pattern behaves, and may appear in the structure `%[name]*-0N.DX`, where `N` and `D` may be 1 or more digits 0-9, and `X` is a pattern type.
 All flags are optional.
 If present, their meanings are as follows:

+- `name` may contain any number of non-`]` characters.
+If any pattern in a format string has an explicit name, any other patterns without an explicit name are assigned a default name corresponding to their index, starting from `0`.
 - `*` this pattern will be validated, but will not produce output values.
 When formatting, instead of consuming an input value, these patterns will use the appropriate null value.
 - `-` specifies left-justification for `N`, as decribed below.
 The default is right-justification.
 The `%r`/`%o` patterns use `-` to invert the set of valid characters.
 - `0` specifies padding with `0` for `N`, as described below.
 The default is padding with spaces.